sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-process/handlers.md

 ## Handler stacks

-Handler stacks are handler sets that escalate events through a series of different handlers.
+Handler stacks are a group of handlers or a handler set that escalate events through a series of different handlers.
 For example, consider a handler stack with three levels of escalation:

 - Level 1: On first occurrence, attempt remediation with the `remediation` handler.